ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 		  * -19.
 The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

 		  * -20.
-The Hessian matrix :math:`H` appears to be indefinite. specified.
+The Hessian matrix $H$ appears to be indefinite. specified.

 		  * -23.
-An entry from the strict upper triangle of :math:`H` has been
+An entry from the strict upper triangle of $H$ has been

 	*
 		- n